 The cooperative was the first to achieve Fair Trade certification in Congo & the coffee also carries organic certification.

 Political & economic unrest over the past few decades has made speciality coffee growing & sourcing a challenge.
-But projects, organizations & cooperatives such as SOPACDI, are actively working to improve networks & infrastructure to bring top-quality lots to the international market.
+But projects, organisations & cooperatives such as SOPACDI, are actively working to improve networks & infrastructure to bring top-quality lots to the international market.

 Coffee is grown in most of the country, spread throughout its seven provinces & is a significant cash crop (although most of what is grown & exported is either full Robusta or not speciality quality).